 N.B.
 If a patient has been on warfarin pre-admission, see guideline on Appropriate and Safe Conversion from Warfarin to a DOAC.

-Patients being discharged from hospital on vitamn K antagonists (warfarin or acenocoumarol) will usually be in an unstable phase of anticoagulation.
+Patients being discharged from hospital on vitamin K antagonists (warfarin or acenocoumarol) will usually be in an unstable phase of anticoagulation.
 It is therefore essential that the transition of anticoagulant monitoring from hospital care to the community or outpatient clinic is well organised and clearly documented for the patient and clinical staff involved.

-All NHSGGC adult patients taking, or to be commenced on a vitamin K antagonist (VKA) must be referred to Glasgow and Clyde Anticoagulation Service (GCAS, see Appendix 6 for contact details) before discharge from hospital for their ongoing dosing and monitoring.
+All NHSGGC adult patients taking, or to be commenced on, a vitamin K antagonist (VKA) must be referred to Glasgow and Clyde Anticoagulation Service (GCAS, see Appendix 6 for contact details) before discharge from hospital for their ongoing dosing and monitoring.
 GPs should not be asked to undertake routine INR monitoring.
 A referral should be made for all vitamin K antagonist-treated patients regardless of whether their anticoagulation is considered stable or not.

 For patients resident outwith NHSGGC, please contact the patient's GP to identify the most appropriate anticoagulant provider for their Health Board.
 Information may also be available from GCAS (see Appendix 6 contact details).

 Referrals should be made electronically via TrakCare for all VKA patients, whether they are started on treatment prior to or during hospital admission, or if they are still to commence on it as an outpatient.

 - Ensure that the request form contains as much information as possible to facilitate ongoing dosing and monitoring which includes:

 - Indication for warfarin / acenocoumarol, target INR and intended duration of treatment

 - Details of the last 3-5 most recent INRs, warfarin doses and dates (if available)